 Visit our Re-post guidelines

-As we discussed in a previous article about this truly magical flower,
+As I discussed in a previous article about this truly magical flower:

 What would have inspired this relationship?
 What would have compelled ancient farmers and herbalists to perpetuate, unbroken, this plant's life cycle for thousands of generations?
 Is this an example of co-evolutionary interdependence?

 A Minoan goddess supervising saffron use

 Still today, it takes a Herculean effort to produce enough saffron to meet the global demand, that is barely met.
 One hundred and fifty hand-picked flowers still yields just 1,000 mg (0.035 oz) of dry saffron threads, and costs approximately $1,000 U.S. dollars a pound on the global market; there is no questioning that our motivation to engage saffron as a primary plant ally is as powerful today as it was a thousand years ago.

 There must be more to the human desire to produce and acquire saffron than its culinary role as a seasoning alone.
 Perhaps saffron possesses powerful medicinal and or psychoactive properties, capable of alleviating human suffering and/or brightening the human condition, that we are only now beginning to rediscover through the optic of modern scientific research.

 Saffron: Plenty of Evidence for Appreciating Its Role as a Medicine Botanical